The Bird's Nest (novel): Plot

 The fifth chapter follows Aunt Morgen.
-She wakes up hungover the next morning, and talks with Betsy when she comes downstairs.
+She wakes up hungover the next morning and talks with Betsy.
 After a short conversation in which Betsy tries to get Morgen to say she likes her best, Morgen heads upstairs to take a nap.
-When she wakes up and goes downstairs later, she finds her refrigerator full of mud.
-She then returns to bed again, waking late in the afternoon.
-That night, she yells at Elizabeth and, feeling guilty, offers to let her use some of her new bath salts in a warm bath.
+When she goes downstairs later, she finds her refrigerator full of mud.
+Horrified, returns to bed, waking late in the afternoon.
+That night, she yells at Elizabeth, then, feeling guilty, offers to let her use some of her new bath salts in a warm bath.
 Elizabeth obliges, but when she gets out, she has changed to Beth, who wants to take her bath, then Bess, then finally Betsy, who uses the last of the bath salts.
-The next morning, fed up with Bess's insolence (after Bess orders several items from a department store to be delivered to the house), Morgen calls Doctor Wright and convinces him to come to the house and straighten out Elizabeth once and for all.
-When he arrives, Bess attempts to fight Morgen and keep her away from the door, but Morgen manages to defeat her, and lets Doctor Wright in.
-She explains to Betsy and the Doctor the complete circumstances regarding Elizabeth's mother's death.
+The next morning, fed up with Bess's insolence, Morgen calls Dr. Wright and convinces him to come to the house and straighten out Elizabeth.
+When he arrives, Bess attempts to fight Morgen and keep her away from the door, but Morgen defeats her and lets Dr. Wright in.
+She explains to Betsy and the doctor the complete circumstances regarding Elizabeth's mother's death.
+According to Aunt Morgen, Elizabeth's mother was an alcoholic who was not emotionally available, and following an incident where she disappointed her daughter, Elizabeth shook her mother violently.
+Elizabeth's mother died shortly afterwards.
 Heartbroken, Elizabeth declares, "I am going to close my eyes now and you will never see me again" as each of her fractured personalities vacates her body.

-The sixth and final chapter is narrated from a third person perspective instead of following a specific character.
-Having absorbed, or "eaten" all of her previous identities, Elizabeth is given a new name by Doctor Wright and her aunt: "Victoria Morgen."
-Along with Aunt Morgen and Doctor Wright, Elizabeth, or "Victoria," re-visits the Arrows' home, where she goes into the garden and stares at the sky.
-They leave, and Victoria announces, "I'm happy...I know who I am."
+The sixth and final chapter follows a now nameless Elizabeth Richmond.
+Having absorbed, or "eaten," all of her previous identities, Elizabeth is slowly recovering from her illness and establishing her independence.
+At the novel's conclusion, she is offered two new names by Dr. Wright and her aunt, Victoria and Morgen, and their two combinations Victoria Morgen and Morgen Victoria.
+She laughs and announces, "I'm happy...I know who I am."

 Critical reception

 The novel initially garnered lukewarm reviews from critics, some of whom felt that Elizabeth's personalities were too simple.
 Kirkus Book Reviews was more positive, however, commenting that, while the story could be quite unusual, that for "a special audience, an exploratory of precarious and unpredictable variations, this has a certain fascination."

 More recently, however, the book has become the subject of more positive reviews.
-Flavorwire praised the novel, commenting that it "displays Shirley Jackson’s groundbreaking narrative abilities," and calling the novel "a masterwork of psychological fiction, and one that deserves as much attention as Jackson’s more popular writings."
-The New York Times praised the book as a "dryly unsettling [...] novel".
-The Book Wheel Blog awarded the novel 3 out of 5 stars and felt that it "has all of the classic Shirley Jackson hallmarks, including family mysteries and twisted rivalries."
+Flavorwire praised the novel, commenting that it "displays Shirley Jackson’s groundbreaking narrative abilities," and calling the novel "a masterwork of psychological fiction, and one that deserves as much attention as Jackson’s more popular writings", while The New York Times praised the book as a "dryly unsettling [...] novel".